-There is no life without growth but companies feel pulled in conflicting directions.
-They need to develop and expand to succeed, and at the same time, they must have control over the way they operate and manage risk.
+There is no life without growth but company leaders feel torn: while they must develop and expand to succeed, at the same time, they must have control over the way they operate and manage risk.
 Attempting to satisfy these needs simultaneously can lead to a situation of blockage, even paralysis.

 The context of the problem: why is everything so hard and uncertain?